adhityavenkatraman/PageRank/README.md

 While these articles are mostly still related to the coronavirus, there are also some topics that are more tangential.
 For example, there's an important missile defense hearing ranked 9th that probably took place during the pandemic and was influenced by it, but is obviously not directly related to coronavirus.

 **Part 3: Finding articles that are related, but don't mention our query (cont.)**
 We can take a look at another example of the above, where articles are related, but do not explicitly mention the query.
-For 'iran', we ge the following results:
+For 'iran', we get the following results:
 <pre><code>[In]: run pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=iran --search_query=-iran
 INFO:root:rank=0 pagerank=3.4031e-01 url=www.lawfareblog.com/omphalos
 INFO:root:rank=1 pagerank=1.9816e-01 url=www.lawfareblog.com/cancellation-algerias-elections-opportunity-democratization